pnpm is as fast and sometimes even faster than npm and Yarn (see benchmarks)

 As a result, you save gigabytes of space on your disk and you have a lot faster installations!
 If you'd like more details about the unique

-node_modules structure that pnpm creates and why it works fine with the Node.js ecosystem, read this small article: Why should we use pnpm?
+node_modules structure that pnpm creates and why it works fine with the Node.js ecosystem, read this small article: Flat node_modules is not the only way.

 Who's Using This?